 You’re probably already aware you need a customer loyalty program.
 Loyalty is top of mind for many marketers.
 In fact, you and your marketing team — perhaps even your C-suite — have already discussed the need for a customer loyalty program, and are convinced of its potential value.

 But with the vast number of other considerations your marketing team — and your brand as a whole — have to consider, you might not be prioritizing loyalty.
-In my experience, this is a mistake, because implementing loyalty could very well have the most significant and rapid impact for your brand.
+In my experience, this is a mistake, because implementing and enhancing customer loyalty could very well have the most significant and rapid impact for your brand.

 The priority for having a loyalty program must be raised within your organization.
 Although the reasons are myriad, I’ll share three that are most pressing, and sure to have the most significant implications for your work as a marketer: